-A Market Research & Feasibility Study is one of the first and most essential steps when it comes to setting up a new school.
+A Market Research & Feasibility Study, including a financial model and business plan, is one of the first and most essential steps when it comes to setting up a new school.
 Making assumptions can be expensive and decisions could be made that don’t match the research.
 They can be made on a hunch or a wild dream therefore a comprehensive study will minimise risk and also maximise your chances of success.
 Even if it is already clear that the school will go ahead, this research will influence many decisions in the set up process.

 We will look into Competitive Analysis in a little more detail below but the following represents some, certainly not all, of what needs to be in a Market Research & Feasibility Study: